 - RFID can read and write data, but barcode can only read data

 - Barcode can't scan multiple items, so it provides accuracy and reliability.
 Hence, you don't have to worry about accidental scan

 - RFID can also maintain a product's history of maintenance, expiry date, etc.

-Both technologies have their own benefits and drawbacks.
+Both asset tracking technologies have their own benefits and drawbacks.
 So, it is up to you and you have to figure out which technology will be more favorable to your product in your work scenario.

 For instance, in a little store where a barcode works efficiently specifically for inventory tracking.
 On the other hand, if this small store implements RFID technology then it will be a lot costlier for them.